esrol/esrol-middlewares/readme.md

 | req | <code>object</code> | http(s) request |
 | res | <code>object</code> | http(s) response |
 | route | <code>function</code> | the function which will be called when all middlewares are resolved |

+## Contriubtion

+Any contribution will be highly appreciated.
+Just make sure that:

+1. Your code works.
+2. You have 100% successful tests coverage.
+3. You have comments in your code.
+4. Follows eslint config.
+Exceptions are possible where that make sense.

 ## Tests